Pennsyd1/TEST/README.md

 ## Installation

 What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+Provide a step-by-step description of how to get the development environment running:
    -Download and run etl.ipynb
    -Download and run create_and_load_sqlite_database.ipynb -Download the rest of the files app.py, app.js, and index.html